Every

 $400-1,000 a year

-The percentage would depend on the income of the hospital.
+depend on the income of the hospital.

 Doctor’s retirement and medical/hospitalization